-Followers of the order of the Benedictines, the Olivetan founded their monastery in 1313.
-Bl.
-Bernardo Tolomei (1272-1348) constituted a religious community with the name of the congregation of Santa Maria di Monte Oliveto, on the homonymous mount halfway between Siena and Arezzo.
-In 1319 the foundation received approval from the Bishop of Arezzo Guido Tarlati and was included in the Benedictine rule; The following year began the construction of the monastery and in 1344 the Olivetan congregation received confirmation from Pope Clement VI (1342-1352).
-Its members devoted themselves mainly to the arts at the service of the liturgy.
-In the mid-seventeenth century there were six Olivetan monasteries in Tuscany.
-(Parker, 1972, 369-420)
+Followers of the order of the Benedictines, the Olivetan founded their monastery in 1313 when Bernardo Tolomei (1272-1348) constituted a religious community with the name of the congregation of Santa Maria di Monte Oliveto, on the homonymous mount halfway between Siena and Arezzo.
+In 1319 the foundation received approval from the Bishop of Arezzo Guido Tarlati and was included in the Benedictine rule; The following year began the construction of the monastery and in 1344 the Olivetan congregation received confirmation from Pope Clement VI (1342-1352); Then in the mid-seventeenth century there were six Olivetan monasteries in Tuscany.

 The monastery is accessed through a medieval palace in red bricks, reached along a drawbridge and overcomes by a massive quadrangular tower equipped with Barbicans and battlements.
 The construction of this building, used as a fortified entrance door of the monastery, was begun in 1393, to end in 1526 and then followed by a restoration in the nineteenth century.
 Above the arch of entrance is placed a glazed terracotta, depicting the Madonna and Child surrounded by two angels, attributed to Della Robbia;